If you’re reading this, you probably already know what a dental implant is.

 - A healing cap covers your implant.

-Now, if you’re wondering, “Do dental implants hurt?”
+“Do dental implants hurt?”

 You’ll be surprised to hear most patients claim getting a dental implant hurts less than a tooth extraction.